QianruZhou333/Myths-of-Large-Language-Models/README.md

 #### All data are history data, because you cannot collect data from the future.
 #### No matter how accuary the model fit the history, there will always be unexpected pattern in the future.
 The future will always filled with possibilities.
-#### Using machine learning in real-life, is to constrain the future within history's pattern, it will forbid any innovation, refuse any changes, decline any revolutions.
+#### Using machine learning in real-life, is to constrain the future within history's pattern, forbid any innovation, refuse any changes, decline any revolutions.

 There are only two kinds of things in the world: those who can be predicted, and those cannot.
 For the latter, any endeavors trying to predict their future are nothing but superstitions